Golden Security Bank

 Golden Security Bank was a bank headquartered in Rosemead, California, with operations in Southern California.
 The bank catered to Chinese-Americans in low- and moderate-income areas.
 In 2011, the bank was acquired by First General Bank.
-Star Trek actor George Takei served on it's board.

 History

 The bank was established on August 27, 1982 in the Chinatown neighborhood of Los Angeles.

 In October 2005, the bank's headquarters were moved to Rosemead, California.

 In 2009, state regulators ordered the company to raise capital.

 In 2011, the bank was acquired by First General Bank.